thejoester/follow-the-leader/README.md

 A Foundry VTT module that allows one token to follow another using advanced pathfinding powered by [`routinglib`](https://github.com/League-of-Foundry-Developers/routinglib).
 Ideal for automating NPC companions, minions, or party movement.

+> [!CAUTION]
+> This module is not functioning in Foundry v13.
+The routinglib module this module relied on has not been updated and has not been updated since v11 so I am not sure that it will be updated.

 ---

 ## 🧭 Features